bbauska/UC-Davis-Inter-jQuery/readme.md

 said not to repeat.

-One thing that&apos;s important about this particular slider that you have to remember is that it&apos;s flexible, that&apos;s why it&apos;s called flex slider.
+One thing that&apos;s important about this particular slider that you have to remember is that it&apos;s flexible, that&apos;s why it&apos;s called FlexSlider.
 And it will work for responsive websites and you can make these slides bigger or smaller.
 So, we have to pay attention to the proportions of the slides, from their horizontal width to their vertical height.
 What is the proportion there?
 We want to keep the slides in